sopra-fs24-group-27/sopra-fs24-group-27-client/README.md

 As the spy, your mission is to blend in and hide your true identity.
 Can you keep your cover and outsmart the others to claim victory? 🤔

-### Emoji Limitation
+### Important Notices
-Due to system limitations, some flag emojis may not display correctly on Windows systems.
+1. Due to system limitations, some flag emojis may not display correctly on Windows systems.
+2. Closing the page during the game might cause issues.
+Please stay with the players until the game ends.
+If you happen to leave early, no worries!
+Just create a new user to jump back into the fun.

 ## Launch & Deployment